-- The Natatorium (2000 Observatory Dr), the Shell (1430 Monroe Street), the Nicholas Recreation Center ('The Nick') (797 W Dayton Street) and the Nielsen Tennis Stadium (1000 Highland Drive) are athletic facilities open and free to all students.
-Open gym/pool times are available online and unlimited group fitness classes cost about \$25.00 per semester. - Recreational Sports (www.wisc.edu/recsports) provide intramural and club sports and two opportunities for competitive sports.
-The Physical Education Elective Program offers one-credit courses throughout the semester.
-Refer to the Class Search timetable to determine which courses are still open. - Exchange students cannot play varsity sports while at UW-Madison, but we strongly encourage you to attend some games throughout your time here.
-See www.UWbadgers.com/schedules.html for information.
+- Bakke Recreation & Wellbeing Center (1976 Observatory Dr), the Shell (1430 Monroe Street), the Nicholas Recreation Center ('The Nick') (797 W Dayton Street) and the Nielsen Tennis Stadium (1000 Highland Drive) are athletic facilities open and free to all students.
+Open gym/pool times are available online and unlimited group fitness classes cost about \$25.00 per semester. - University Recreation and Wellbeing provides intramural and club sports and two opportunities for competitive sports. - Exchange students cannot play varsity sports while at UW-Madison, but we strongly encourage you to attend some games throughout your time here.